inno-devops-labs/S24-core-course-labs/app_python/CI.md

 ## Snyk Vulnerability Checks

 We have integrated Snyk into our CI workflow to identify and address vulnerabilities in our Python project.

+The Snyk vulnerability check is accomplished as a separate `security` job.